FLAMEGPU/FLAMEGPU2-docs/src/guide/environment/index.rst

 The type, name and initial value of the property are all specified, array properties additionally require the length of the array to be specified.

+For a full list of supported types, see :ref:`Supported Types<Supported Types>`.

 .. tabs::

   .. code-tab:: cpp C++